startino/futino/apps/startino/src/lib/documentation/blog/2024-05-25-mistakes-of-nontech-founders.md

 timeToRead: 9

-thumbnail: '/blog/1.webp'
+thumbnail: /blog/1.webp

-author: 'Jorge Lewis'
+author: Jorge Lewis
 ---

 # Why is it so Hard to be a Non-technical Founder?